ilan-deversenne/holbertonschool-shell/basics/README.md

 ## List files and dirs in current working directory

 # 2-bring_me_home
-## Chnage current working directory to home
+## Change current working directory to home

+# 3-listfiles
+## Show files and dirs in current working directory in a long format